tsnellgrove/dark_castle3/doc/to_do.md

 				- DONE: refactor auto_action() and update to enable is_enabled()
 				- DONE: enable trig_type = 'pre_act_timer' in auto_action()
 				- DONE: create timer.is_active() method (to be used by TimerActiveCond)
-			- INPROC: update dark_castle timers
+			- DONE: update dark_castle timers
 				- DONE: first test / doc exact timing of existing Timer obj
 				- DONE: update class and attribs and pre_act_timer mach
 				- DONE: update TimerActiveCond: active => is_active